Three Ways to Learn

 Do I have to pay when I sign up?

 Payment is due within the first week for the teen driver course.
-For private lessons, payment is due at registration.
+For independent lessons, payment is due at registration.

 When should my teen get a driver's license?